DeividasJas/Product-Landing-Page/README.md

 Welcome to Landing Page

-Create this responsive website page as my coding interview task for Impact Brands.
+This is a responsive website page for a product, created as part of my coding interview task for Impact Brands.

-How to start this project:
-npm i
+To set up the project, follow these steps:

+1. Install the necessary dependencies: npm install

+To start development server:
     npm run dev
     npm run scss

+2. Customize product name:

-To rename product go to index.js and input desired name into createFooterContainer() and   createSliderContainer()
+    go to index.js and input desired name into: createFooterContainer(), createSliderContainer()

 Technologies used:
 HTML, SCSS, JavaScript, node, glidejs, vite

-Made by Deividas Jasas
+Author: Deividas Jasas